The piranha problem: Large effects swimming in a small pond: Discussion and directions for future work

 The research reviewed in the present article is related to, but different from, the cluster of ideas corresponding to multiple comparisons, false discovery rates, and multilevel models.
 Those theories correspond to statistical inference in the presence of some specified distribution of effects, possibly very few nonzero effects (the needle-in-a-haystack problem) or possibly an entire continuous distribution, but without necessarily any concern about how these effects interact.

-The present article goes in a different direction, asking the theoretical question: under what conditions is it possible for many large effects to coexist in a multivariate system?
+The present article goes in a different direction, asking the theoretical question: under what conditions is it possible for many large and persistent effects to coexist in a multivariate system?
 In different ways, our results rule out or make extremely unlikely the possibility of multiple large effects or ``piranhas'' among a set of random variables.
 These theoretical findings do not directly call into question any particular claimed effect, but they raise suspicions about a model of social interactions in which many large effects are swimming around, just waiting to be captured by researchers who cast out the net of a quantitative study.

-To more directly connect our theorems with social science would require some modeling of the set of candidate predictor and outcome variables in a subfield, similar to multiverse analysis \citep{steegen2016}.
+To more directly connect our theorems with social science would require modeling predictor and outcome variables in a subfield, similar to multiverse analysis \citep{steegen2016}.
+Bounds can be strengthened with reference to empirical correlations among predictors being considered.
+When conducting systematic reviews of evidence, it could be appropriate to consider the potential interactions among various hypothesized causal factors, rather than attempting to combine separate estimates using meta-analysis.
 Any general implications for social science would only become clear after consideration of particular research areas.